geekgonecrazy/geekgonecrazy.github.io/content/posts/decision-fatigue-in-2020.md

 * Simple and structured morning routine including Bullet Journaling.
 * Organization - being organized helps decision fatigue a lot.
 * Value your own time.
 Just because someone DM’s you asking for something doesn’t mean you need to stop what you are doing now and respond.
 In fact busy mode / do not disturb is your best friend here.
 Not even seeing it prevents you from having to make a decision.

+Don’t be afraid to take time off to reset!
+It’s hard to take time off.
+But it’s important to take care of your self!